sk-stm/CarND-Capstone/README.md

 * v_kd = 0.005
 and a min/max cap at -1 and 1 respectively.

+The throttle values that the simulator expects are between 0 and 1, so the positive PID control values can be directly used for the throttle.
 If the proposed velocity is above a threshold of 1.5 the throttle is pushed up to the value the PID controller puts out and the brake is set to 0.
 If the proposed velocity is below that threshold, the car brakes and the throttle command is set to 0.

+Since the simulator requires the brake value in units of torque (Nm) and we want to remain safely within the maximum deceleration limit, we compute the maximum allowable braking torque as follows:

+`max_brake = decel_limit * mass * wheel_radius`

+When applying the brake, we use 0.4 times the max_brake so that we are safely within the maximum deceleration allowed.

-### Further implementations
+### Further Improvements

 In this scenario the car behaves as expected.
 However in real scenarios there are many other things that need to be considered.
-Unforseen events can happen where the car needs to stop immediately.
+Unforeseen events can happen where the car needs to stop immediately.
 Also other obstacles can occur on the track and the route might need to be recalculated.
-These situations are not covered within the behaviour of the car so far and would need to be implemented in a future project.
+These situations are not covered within the behavior of the car so far and would need to be implemented in a future project.

-Also for the behaviour one need to implement a more general solution to the point of no return in front of a traffic light.
-The car has to be able to decide whether to stop before a traffic light depending on it's current velocity.
-Meaning if the car is fast enough to pass the traffic light stop lane before the traffic light switches to red, it should not brake but rather accelerate.
+Also for the behavior one need to implement a more general solution to the point of no return in front of a traffic light.
+In particular, it needs to better handle the yellow light and to decide whether to stop before a traffic light depending on it's current velocity and distance from the light.
+If the light changes to yellow when the car is near the light, the car must decide if it is fast enough to pass the intersection before the traffic light switches to red, and if so it should not brake but rather continue.

 However this "point of no return" in the real world depends on many factors like the pace of switching lights of the traffic light, the traffic around the car and of course the velocity of the car.
 Including these factors would make a much smoother driving experience.

 The traffic light detection also is simplified in many aspects in contrast to the "real world".
 Currently we are only focusing of one traffic light in front of the car.
 We assume that this traffic light faces the car and is upright.
 In reality many traffic lights can occur in various shapes and at various positions and some might only be relevant for cars in other lanes.
 In this project we abstract from this variety of traffic lights.

 Please use **one** of the two installation options, either native **or** docker installation.